Google Adwords Tutorial for Beginners

 To sign up, All you need to do is to visit the Google Adwords website and sign up there using your Email account and website URL.

-Once you have filled in these details, Google will take you to a new page where you can choose your budget, target audience, set your bids, and write your ad copy.
+Once you have filled in these details, Google will take you to a new page where you can choose your budget, and target audience set your bids, and write your ad copy.

 Set Your Budget

 As a newcomer to this Google advertising service, you should start with a comfortable budget that enables you to bring in some traffic and conversions without taking any financial pressure.

 By defining the daily budget, you can make sure to remain within your expenditure capacity.

 You can figure out your daily budget by considering the average conversion rate for your business and setting it accordingly.

 Once you have set your desired currency and budget, just click on save and move on to the following step.

 In targeting a specific audience, Your first task is to specify the geographical location of an area you want to target.